-- Theoretical exam: 15 short or multiple-choice questions.
+- Theoretical exam: 20 short questions or test type.
+Each correct answer is worth 0.5 points and the grade will be the sum of points from all the correct answers.
 To take this test, students MAY NOT have the recommended handbook or any other materials available. - Practical exam: Students have one hour and fifteen minutes to resolve a practical case.
 To do so they may use the recommended handbook as well as any other materials as approved by the lecturer.